spo-ijaz/HostsManager/README.md

 - [x] Put back translations.
 - [x] Be able to undo a delete (using toastoverlay )
-- [ ] Ask root password only when update are made on the file.
+- [ ] Ask root password only when changes are made on the file.
 - [ ] Handle IPv6 ?

 ## Update translations